RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 ## Approach

-The initial approach I attempted in RegressionAndOtherStories.jl (v0,2) and associated projects was different from StatisticalRethinking.jl.
-But that approach did not work out as I expected, so I will switch to a similiar setup as in StatisticalRethinking.jl using Requires.jl from v0.3 onwards.
+The initial approach attempted in RegressionAndOtherStories.jl (v0.2) and associated projects was different from StatisticalRethinking.jl.
+But that approach did not work out as expected, so I will switch to a similiar setup as in StatisticalRethinking.jl using Requires.jl from v0.3 onwards.

 In particular Turing, Stan, Makie and AlgebraOfGraphics, if needed, will all be included using Requires.jl.

 Over time I might minimize the use of AlgebraOfGraphics.jl.
 It is a nice package but also a bit more difficult to tailor (compared to Makie/GLMakie).

-For testing puposes the packages enabled using Requires.jl will move to the test section of RegrassionAndOtherStories.jl.
+For testing purposes the packages enabled using Requires.jl will move to the test section of RegressionAndOtherStories.jl.

 In doing this I will move over several important functions from StatisticalRethinking.jl as well, e.g. `link()`.

 I expect I can use ParetoSmoothedImportanceSampling.jl and StructuralCausalModels.jl as is.

+## Notebook maintenance

+Pluto is a great tool and definitely leads to a different programming style.
+But it is also new and thus will continue to develop rapidly (I hope).
+One aspect, as the developer/maintainer of 4 projects each containing a growing number of notebooks, I have found updating packages in these notebooks is time consuming.

+For now I am using a maintenance function (`update_notebooks!()`) which will remove the Project and Manifest sections in selected notebooks.

+To reset the loaded packages in all notebooks in a subdirectory, use `reset_notebooks!()`.

+This I will likely use in the future to store all notebooks on GitHub.

 ## Issues, comments and questions